The Trials of Dr. Carl Coppolino

 Paroled in 1979, a year later he wrote a book, The Crime That Never Was.
 “This is the story of a trial that should never have been held, of a sentence that should never have been passed, and of a conviction that should never have been upheld — for a crime that never happened,” Carl Coppolino wrote.
 I don’t know if he is alive today.

 Later on I found out that dad was also summoned to the Monmouth County jail where Coppolino had taken ill during the trial in 1966.
+Dad would testify that Coppolino’s jail time in Freehold was contributing to his poor health.
 He was still Coppolino’s physician.
-Again, my mom didn’t want him to be part of it, but dad went anyway.
+Again, my mom didn’t want him to be part of it, but dad did it anyway.